ng-thu-huyen/ruby-cs308/project-proposal.md

 start-pomodoro: start tracking time (25-5) \
 stop-pomodoro: stop tracking time and send the report how many hours they have worked
 ## App Directory
 I plan to integrate Google Calendar on Slack to mark the time.
-Sine I am also aware that it might not the most efficient way to track time by Google Calendar, I will consider other solutions as well.
+Since I am also aware that it might not the most efficient way to track time by Google Calendar, I will consider other solutions as well.

 ## Resources:
 [1} slack bot for timesheet: https://github.com/codica2/timebot#how-to-install-for-your-team \
-[2] A simple introduction of slckbot by Ruby: https://www.driftingruby.com/episodes/creating-a-simple-slack-bot
+[2] slackbot for Youtube latest eposode: https://www.driftingruby.com/episodes/creating-a-simple-slack-bot